moazkh60/Galactic-Invaders/README.md

 # Project Title

 Galactic Invaders game is developed in C. It was my semester project of Introduction to Computer Programming course.
 It's a console based game, it contains two games Galactic Warriors and Galactic Snake.
-The menu and both games can be controlled using arrow keys.
-All graphics have been made using ASCII characters.
+Game can be selected using a selectable menu and both games can be controlled using arrow keys.
+In Galactic Warriors try to shoot the enemy with bullets using spacebar while trying to dodge the enemy bullets.
+In Galactic Snake just eat the food to make the snake larger and avoid enemies  All graphics have been made using ASCII characters.

 ## Getting Started